haydenmeade/buildxactCodeTest/PlanningAndProcess.md

 Data is different, will need interface with 2 classes I don't like having the 2 classes in the end.
 I want to implement some custom json reading.

+# Improvements
+I should extract the conversion logic from main to be able to test it.